jlebowitsch/DistribureRoutesToGWs/readme.md

 ### Prerequisites and installation

 - Have gateways (e.g., Check Point vSEC gateways) up and running as EC2 instances.
-- if the gateways has more than one ENI, make sure that the gateways know to route to the subnets behind them through ethN where N is maximal.
+- if the gateways have more than one ENI, make sure that they know to route to the subnets behind them through ethN where N is maximal.
 E.g., if the gateway has eth0 and eth1, make sure that each of the gateways knows that traffic to each of the protected subnets should be forwarded through eth1
 - Set up an ELB to monitor the gateways. (the gateways can be part of an Autoscaling Group or not)
 - Create an SNS topic and associate it with the following:
     - cloudwatch alarm associated with the ELB that will send notification if the number of unhealthy instances is larger than 0.
 Add to the alarm a notification, to the same topic, if the status changes back to OK